400-Lumen Portable Rugged COB Work Light for $7

 Please close this dialog and try and again

-Today only, 13 Deals offers the 400-Lumen Portable Rugged COB Work Light for $7.49 with free shipping.
-That's tied with our mention from a week ago, $7 off, and the best price we could find.
+Today only, That Daily Deal offers this 400-Lumen Portable Rugged COB Work Light for $7.49 with free shipping.
+That's tied with yesterday's expired mention, $18 off, and the best price we could find.
 Buy Now

-Monicater-US via Amazon offers the Lixada Anit-Mosquito Camping Lantern in several colors (Black pictured) with prices starting at $25.99.
-Coupon code "Y0628LMX" cuts the starting price to $10.40.
-With free shipping, that's at least $16 off and tied with our mention from last month as the lowest price we could find.
-Buy Now

-Bestqool Direct via Amazon offers its Bestqool 25-watt LED Solar Flood Light for $69.99.
-Coupon code "VNGS6ZQ9" drops that to $41.99.
-With free shipping, that's $28 off and tied with our mention from May as the lowest price we could find.
-Buy Now

-Tenkoo via Amazon offers its Tenkoo 28-LED 10-watt Motion Sensor Solar Street Light for $97.99.
-Coupon code "FUO4V22K" cuts that to $58.79.
-With free shipping, that's tied with our mention from two weeks ago, $40 off, and the lowest price we could find Buy Now
+Klfy via eBay offers the Ultrafire X800 CREE LED Flashlight 3-Pack for $8.99 with free shipping.
+That's tied with last week's mention and the lowest price we could find now by $1.

-Fuliconn via Amazon offers the Mopzlink 60-watt Standard LED Garage Ceiling Light in Warm White for $38.99.
-Clip the on-page 10% off coupon and apply code "HH7RSO54" to drop that to $25.34.
-With free shipping, that's $21 off and the lowest price we could find, although we saw it for $5 less a month ago.
 Buy Now

 Amazon offers the Sterno Home Paradise 50-watt Landscape Lighting Transformer for $37.61 with free shipping.
 That's the lowest price we could find by $22.